GENERAL MISCELLANY

 pulled by Emiliano Sorini specially for this edition.
 Howard I. Gralla designed the book choosing a 12-point Walbaum font with two points leading-space between the lines.

-Binding: Full black linen, stamped in gold on the front cover from a design by Levine.
-The slipcase is covered with black paper and bears a gilt title on the spine.
+Binding: Full black linen, stamped in gold on the front cover from a design by Levine, with gilt lettering to spine.

 Binding, slipcase, and illustrations all properly evoke the grittiness of the London underworld.

 Bibliography of the Fine Books Published by the Limited Editions Club, 529.
-Bound as above, in publisher's slipcase; black paper peeling slightly at upper spine edge.
-A fine copy in a near-fine slipcase.
-(30475)
+Bound as above, in original black slipcase with gilt lettering to spine; minor rubbing to slipcase.
+A highly enjoyable copy of a fine production.
+(39034)

 For THEATER/THEATRE, click here.